genexuslabs/saia-ingest/README.md

 ### YAML

-Make sure to set the correct `yaml` configuration file under the config folder.
+Make sure to set the correct `yaml` configuration file under the `config` folder.
+If it does not exists, create a `config` folder under the repository.
+All command will use configuration files from that folder by default.

 Run the associated operation using the `saia-cli` entry point, supported the `ingest` verb only.